yangji9181/HNE/Model/metapath2vec-ESim/README.md

 ### Input

 This implementation takes 3 input files:
-- ```node.dat```: Each line describes the id (string) and the type (char) of a node, which are separated by an empty space.
+- ```data/${dataset}/node.dat```: Each line describes the id (string) and the type (char) of a node, which are separated by an empty space.
-- ```link.dat```: Each line describes the head and tail node ids of a link, which are separated by an empty space.
+- ```data/${dataset}/link.dat```: Each line describes the head and tail node ids of a link, which are separated by an empty space.
-- ```path.dat```: Each line describes a meta-path and its relative weight, which are separated by an empty space.
+- ```data/${dataset}/path.dat```: Each line describes a meta-path and its relative weight, which are separated by an empty space.
 By default, all 1-hop and 2-hop meta-paths are used and each meta-path's weight is set to the inverse of its length.
 Users can specify their own meta-paths and relative weights.

 ### Run